Mixed Hodge structures and formality of symmetric monoidal functors: Logarithmic de Rham currents

-where the colimit is taken over the category of pairs $(X,U)$ where $X$ is smooth and proper scheme containing $U$ as an open subscheme, and $X-U$ is a normal crossing divisor.
-By theorems of Hironaka and Nagata, the category of such pairs is a non-empty filtered category.
+By theorems of Hironaka and Nagata, the category $R_U\op$ is a non-empty filtered category.
 Note that we have to be slightly careful here as the category of mixed Hodge complexes does not have all filtered colimits.
 However, we can form this colimit in the category of pairs $(K_\Q,W),(K_\C,W,F)$ having the structure required in Definition \ref{defMHC} but not necessarily satisfying the axioms $\mathrm{MH}_0$, $\mathrm{MH}_1$ and $\mathrm{MH}_2$.
 Since taking filtered colimit is an exact functor, we deduce from the classical isomorphism between sheaf cohomology and singular cohomology that there is a quasi-isomorphism

 This shows that the cohomology of $\D^*(U)$ is of finite type and hence, that $\D^*(U)$ satisfies axiom $\mathrm{MH}_0$.
 The other axioms are similarly easily seen to be satisfied.
 Moreover, filtered colimits preserve commutative algebra structures, therefore the functor $\D^*$ is a functor from $\Sm_\C\op$ to commutative algebras in $\MHC_\Q$.